 John's University) and are required to submit two letters of

-recommendation- one must be from either a science or math teach.
+recommendation; one of these must be from either a science or math

-You are also required to submit an extraciricular activity sheet
+counselor, teacher, coach, etc. You are also required to submit an

-describing what activies you have been involved in.
+extracurricular activity sheet describing what activities you have

 What is the difference between the priority deadline and

 the regular deadline?